Large Time Behaviour and the Second Eigenvalue Problem for Finite State Mean-Field Interacting Particle Systems

-The proof of Theorem~\ref{thm:conv} exploits quantitative estimates of such metastable phenomena, namely \begin{enumerate}[label=({\roman*})] \item the mean time spent by the process near an $\omega$-limit set, \item the probability of reaching a given $\omega$-limit set before reaching another one, \item the probability of traversing a given set of $\omega$-limit sets in a particular order, \end{enumerate} and so on.
-These quantifications are important in their own right as they help predict the performance of engineering systems, some of which we will describe in Section~\ref{section:examples}.
+The proof of Theorem~\ref{thm:conv} exploits quantitative estimates of the following metastable phenomena, \begin{enumerate}[label=({\roman*})] \item the mean time spent by the process near an $\omega$-limit set, \item the probability of first reaching a particular $\omega$-limit set's neighbourhood before reaching the neighbourhood of another one, and \item the probability of traversing the neighbourhoods of a given set of $\omega$-limit sets in a particular order. \end{enumerate} These quantifications are important in their own right as they help predict the performance of engineered systems, some of which we will describe in Section~\ref{section:examples}.
 We study the aforementioned metastability questions in Section~\ref{section:large_time_behaviour}.
 Such large time phenomena for diffusion processes with a small noise parameter have been studied in the past by Freidlin and Wentzell~\cite{freidlin-wentzell} under the ``general position condition" (see {\cite[Sections~6.4-6.6]{freidlin-wentzell}}).
 Hwang and Sheu~\cite{hwang-sheu-90} studied large time behaviour for diffusion processes under a more general setup.
 The key in both these works is the large deviation properties of the small noise diffusion processes over finite time durations, which have been established in {\cite[Chapter~5]{freidlin-wentzell}}.
 In this paper, we extend the analysis to Markov mean-field jump processes, specifically $(\mu_N(\cdot))_{N \geq 1}$.